rahuldkjain/vue-boilerplate/README.md

 ## 5. Make the required changes
-Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) file to see what all contributions can you make.
+Check out the issues tab to see what all contributions can you make.